 H is for honourable – the ability to stick to a self imposed moral code – a code that commits them to do the right thing regardless of personal sacrifice.

 E is for extraordinary.
 Heroes aren’t afraid to stand out.
-In fact they stand up for what’s right when others keep quiet, they work longer, harder or are more focused than others, or they wear red nail varnish and have two toned hair as they are not frightened to be themselves and commit to making the world a better place.
+In fact they stand up for what’s right when others keep quiet, they work longer, harder or are more focused than others, or they might well wear red nail varnish and have two toned hair as they are not frightened to be themselves and commit to making the world a better place.

 R is for relentless.
 Being a superhero takes dedication.
 Heroes are constantly training, constantly striving to improve, to be the best they can be or learn new things.